Mexico Family Travel

 Lovers of mythology will enjoy The Sea-Ringed World, an anthology of indigenous mythology from North and South America by Maria Garcia Esperin and illustrated by Amanda Mijangos.
 Of all the kids books about Mexico featured in this list, The Sea-Ringed World offers a window into traditional Mexican children's stories and other indigenous stories from around the Americas.

-The stories span beyond indigenous Aztec myths.
+The short stories about Mexican culture (as well as other Latin American culture) span beyond indigenous Aztec myths.
 But at the same time, kids will find common themes across the many stories.
-This book on indigenous and Mexican culture for kids is also available in Spanish edition (https://amzn.to/3HPqk9t).
+This book on indigenous and Mexican culture for kids is also available in Spanish edition.

 For kids interested in non-fiction kids books about Mexico, Photographic: The Life of Graciela Iturbide is a great choice.
 This graphic biography written by Isabel Quintero and illustrated by Zeke Peña follows the life of Mexican photographer, Graciela Iturbide.